aAbdz/DeepACSON/README.md

 - euler shortest path: sub-voxel precise
 - discrete shortest path: more robust but voxel precise

-With the default values, you should
+With the default values, one should be able to reproduce the results in ./results/skeleton_mAx.npy.
 You can also modify the code to exclude branches shorter than *length_threshold* value.

 ### Cylindrical shape decomposition